horikawa-t/MindCaptioning/code/matlab/README.md

 ```plaintext
 >> mcap_summary_encoding
 ```
+- This script generates result figures in Fig. 3.
 - You can download subsets of the encoding results from figshare without performing the analysis by yourself:
  <a href="https://doi.org/10.6084/m9.figshare.25808179">figshare</a>
  (<a href="https://figshare.com/ndownloader/files/46387381">encoding_summary.zip</a>).
 After downloading, unzip the file and place it in the [MindCaptioning/res/encoding](../../res/encoding) directory.